Serotonergic Origins of Luminous Experience Induced by Classical Psychedelics

 About the author

 Eric M. Fortier holds an Honours Bachelor of Arts in psychology from the University of Ottawa, Canada.
 His work primarily centers on how psychedelic experience can lead to insight and changes in priorities and behaviour and help us better allocate our resources.
-With Pychoactive Press, he aims to help us better and more safely think about, communicate, and use altered states of consciousness.
-He is the author of the book Psychedelotropism and of articles such as ‘Can You Feel It?
-On Psychedelic Microdosing,’ and ‘D.W.
+With Psychoactive Press, he aims to help us more safely and effectively think about, express, and use non-ordinary states of consciousness.
+He is the author of Psychedelotropism and of articles such as Can You Feel It?
+On Psychedelic Microdosing, and D.W.
 Woolley, the Serotonin Hypothesis, and the Genesis of Psychopharmacology.’